Illinois State University

 C. Executive Committee

-The Executive Committee of the CTE shall consist of the CTE chairperson, vice chairperson, secretary, the director of the Cecilia J. Lauby Teacher Education Center, and the five chairpersons of the standing committees or their designees.
+The Executive Committee of the CTE shall consist of the CTE chairperson, vice-chairperson, secretary, the director of the Cecilia J. Lauby Teacher Education Center, and the four chairpersons of the standing committees or their designees.
+If there are co-chairs of subcommittees only one must attend.

 The primary responsibilities of the CTE Executive Committee shall include: